 - Thanks to Equinor for making available the Volve field dataset.
-Also, thanks to Schlumberger for - providing us with the GPMTM software license.
-A special thanks to Mostfa Legri (Schlumberger) for his - technical support in the use of GPMTM.
-Finally, to the Ghana National Petroleum Corporation (GNPC) - 474 for sponsoring this research.
+Also, thanks to Schlumberger for - 470 providing GPMTM software license.
+A special thanks to Mostfa Legri and Daniel Tetzlaff (Schlumberger) - 471 for their technical support in the use of GPMTM.
+Finally, to the Ghana National Petroleum Corporation - 472 (GNPC) for sponsoring this research.